2016–17 Southern Thailand floods

-The 2016–17 Southern Thailand floods were a large scale flood disaster that occurred in southern Thailand from December 2016 to January 2017.
-It occurred during the country's annual monsoon season and was characterized as having the "worst rainfall in 30 years".
+The 2016–17 Southern Thailand floods were a large scale flood disaster that occurred in Southern Thailand from December 2016 to January 2017.
+It occurred during the country's annual monsoon season and was characterized as being the "worst rainfall in 30 years".
 The disaster spanned over two consecutive months and covered 13 provinces.
-This flood event stands out from earlier catastrophes due to the massive, long-term damage it caused.
-There were an estimated 95 fatalities and 1,815,618 people affected by the disaster.
+These floods stand out from earlier catastrophes due to the massive, long-term damage it caused.
+There were an estimated 96 fatalities and 1,815,618 people were affected by the disaster.

-Cause
+Background

-The floods were brought on by a monsoon coming from the northeast, which transported moisture from the sea to land and caused persistent heavy rainfall in the region.
-Due to the overwhelming amount of rain, the drainage systems were unable to release the water into the sea, and the water flooded nearby areas.
+The floods were brought on by a monsoon coming from the northeast, which transported moisture from the sea to the land and caused persistent heavy rainfall in the region.
+Due to the overwhelming amount of rain, the drainage systems were unable to release the water into the sea and it flooded nearby areas.

 Flooding timeline

-As of January 1, 2017, up to 25,000 people were forced to evacuate from their homes as floods hit parts of the south.
-According to the Department of Disaster Prevention and Mitigation (DDPM) Deputy Director-General Korpchai Boonorana, 64 districts spanning the provinces of Nakhon Si Thammarat, Trang, Phatthalung, Songkhla, Pattani, Yala, Narathiwat, and Surat Thani were still underwater as of January 6.
-Authorities kept an eye on the situation and delivered disaster aid when required.
-Between January 16 and 26, 2017, more torrential rain fell.
+By January 1, 2017, up to 25,000 people were forced to evacuate their homes as floods hit parts of the south.
+According to the Department of Disaster Prevention and Mitigation (DDPM) Deputy Director-General Korpchai Boonorana, 64 districts spanning the provinces of Nakhon Si Thammarat, Trang, Phatthalung, Songkhla, Pattani, Yala, Narathiwat, and Surat Thani were underwater by January 6.
+Authorities monitored the situation and delivered disaster aid when required.
+Mre torrential rain felle btween January 16 and 26, 2017.